ricardo8aib/terraform-templates/templates/airbyte-ec2/README.md

 ## Deleteing the instance

-This instance con be deleted using the make command `make destroy-airbyte-ec2` from the root directory of this repo or by running the following command within this directory:
+This instance can be deleted using the make command `make destroy-airbyte-ec2` from the root directory of this repo or by running the following command within this directory:

 ``` bash
 terraform destroy -auto-approve